-Mortgage buyer Freddie Mac said Thursday that the average for a 30-year loan rose to 4.53 percent from 4.48 percent last week.
+Mortgage buyer Freddie Mac said today that the average for the 30-year loan rose to 4.53 percent from 4.48 percent last week.
 The average for the 15-year loan increased to 3.55 percent from 3.52 percent.

 Mortgage rates peaked in August at 4.6 percent amid expectations the Federal Reserve would reduce its $85 billion a month in bond purchases.
-Last month the Fed said it would cut its monthly purchases by $10 billion.
+The purchases push mortgage and other long-term rates lower.
+Last month the Fed deemed the economy strong enough for it to reduce the monthly purchases by $10 billion.

 Mortgage rates are sharply higher than they were a year ago when the 30-year fixed rate was 3.35 percent and the 15-year was 2.65 percent.
 That’s contributed to a decline in home sales over the past three months.